Dumbbell Shrug: Muscle Worked, Benefits, Variations

 What do dumbbell shrug work?

-The dumbbell shrugs work the upper trapezius muscles in the upper back and shoulders.
-However, they also engage other muscles such as the rhomboids, levator scapulae, and deltoids to a lesser degree.
+The dumbbell shrugs work the upper back and shoulders’ upper trapezius muscles.
+However, they also engage other muscles, such as the rhomboids, levator scapulae, and deltoids, to a lesser degree.

 Dumbbell shrugs can help to improve shoulder and upper back strength, posture, and athletic performance.